Rutgers vs. Illinois NCAA Football Odds, Plays and Insights | October 30, 2021

 Illinois Stats and Trends

-- So far this season, the Fighting Illini have been installed as underdogs by a 1.5-point margin or more six times and are 4-2 ATS in those contests.
+- The Fighting Illini are 4-2 ATS when underdogs by 1.5 points or more this year.

-- Illinois' games this season have gone over the total in two out of eight opportunities (25%).
+- Illinois' games this year have hit the over on two of eight set point totals (25%).

 - Illinois is 1-2 against the spread and 2-1 overall in games when it puts up more than 22.6 points.